dscalzi/HeliosLauncher/docs/distro.md

 ### `Module.id: string`

 The ID of the module.
-The best practice for an ID is to use a maven identifier.
+All modules that are not of type `File` **MUST** use a maven identifier.
+Version information and other metadata is pulled from the identifier.
 Modules which are stored maven style use the identifier to resolve the destination path.
 If the `extension` is not provided, it defaults to `jar`.

 **Template**